+Please note that the above timings/dates are being shared for indicative purposes only and are subject to change.
+However, HI commits to ensuring bidders are treated fairly, equally and have sufficient time made available to participate in this tender process.

 Post Qualification: Prior to award, post-qualification will be carried out by SARPV to further determine the selected Service Provider's technical and financial capability to perform the contract.
 SARPV shall verify and validate any documents/information submitted and shall conduct an ocular inspection of the office, plant, and equipment.